pcafrica/advanced_programming_2025-2026/lectures/08/08-c++_libraries.md

 Launching the command `sudo ldconfig -n directory` has the same effect, but in this case modifications will remain valid until the next restart of the computer.

-:warning: All these operations require you to act as an administrator, for instance using the `sudo` command.
+:warning: **Note:** All these operations require you to act as an administrator, for instance using the `sudo` command.
 Safer alternatives are in the next slide.

 ---